 It was dark by the time we got to Belgrade.
 On the way into the city there were several bombed out buildings.
 The damaged floors could still be seen in a cut away view.
 They were hit by NATO bombs in 1999.
 The Serbs still hate the Clintons.
 Bill was president and he had signed off on the bombings.
 The history of the Balkans is convoluted.
 Jerome suggested I watch a documentary on Youtube called “Chains of History.”

 I would be staying at the Excelsior Hotel.
 It’s near the Parliament building and the Royal Palace, so many world political figures and foreign dignitaries stayed there.
 The hotel directory told its history.
 Belgrade was the capital of Yugoslavia and is now the capital of Serbia.
 Many celebrities and entertainers stayed at the Excelsior including Josephine Baker.
 The hotel was known for hosting many writers.
 During World War II the German High Command used the hotel as their headquarters.

-We got squared away and I met Jerome’s girl friend Maria.
+We got squared away and I met Jerome’s girl friend Marija.
 She’s an attractive, vivacious young woman.
 It’s easy to see why he decided to stay in Montenegro.
 She has a sharp sense of humor.
 We went out to dinner.

 On the ride I got a glimpse of a refugee camp.
 There were tents set up.
 I didn’t get much of a look, but it reminded me of homeless encampments back home in San Francisco.
 It looked like a desperate situation.

 We went to a big mall in Novi Beograd, “New Belgrade.”
 Vapiano’s is a chain of pasta restaurants.
 You order at a counter.
 The pasta is cooked to order.
 This would be my only foray into the new part of Belgrade.
 There are plans to build an eighty story skyscraper with a surrounding complex.
 Some locals are not pleased and have doubts the development will ever get off the ground.